 Snow Removal Regulations

-The Village has updated and amended Codes related to the removal of snow and ice on public sidewalks.
-The proposed amendments are intended to clarify the responsibilities of property owners in snow clearing.
+The Village updated and amended Codes in 2018 related to the removal of snow and ice on public sidewalks.
+The amendments are intended to clarify the responsibilities of property owners in snow clearing.

 Do the new snow clearing requirements apply to all properties in the Village?